 If you’ve ever conducted a formal job search, you’ve come across employers asking for professional references, whether it’s upfront during the application process or after you’ve interviewed, when they’re about to make their final decision about hiring you.

-So, what is a professional reference?
-It’s the employer’s way of double-checking you; they want a recommendation from several former employers, colleagues, or clients, to check on your qualifications and past performance, learn more about the qualities you’ll bring to the table, and feel reassured about spending time and money to bring you on board.
+If an employer wants you to submit a list of professional references — oftentimes the request is for at least three professional references — that's their way of double-checking you; they want a recommendation from several former employers, colleagues, or clients, to check on your qualifications and past performance, learn more about the qualities you’ll bring to the table, and feel reassured about spending time and money to bring you on board.
 A mediocre reference can lead to losing a job offer, just like a glowing one can lead to one, so read on for all you need to know about professional references!

-You’ll want to list the names and contact information of three to five people who have worked with you in some capacity.
+When listing professional references, you’ll want to include the names and contact information of three to five people who have worked with you in some capacity.
 Usually, it will be your current/former supervisor/manager or co-worker in work, volunteer, or internship roles.

 The best references are people who:

 - Worked with you recently.
 It looks suspicious if you only list people you worked with 10 years ago and no one from your most recent positions.
 Use your resume as a guide when compiling your reference list; your most recent positions, toward the top of your resume, should each have a reference from your time there listed.

 - Worked with you directly.
 A former supervisor/manager or direct colleague is always best; that person can speak more specifically about your skills and abilities than the managing director who only met you once.
 They’re also better than, say, a teacher or a trainer; while these educational references can work for those without recent/much work experience, it’s always better to list people who’ve actually worked with you, if possible.